Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 OK, I’ve never actually had a bowling ball fall dead center onto my lower abdomen from five feet up.
 But I’m sure of the pain it would cause; the pain I was in right now!
 And it would not diminish anytime soon.

 Eventually, I was rolled into the intensive care unit (ICU).
-There was no clock in front of me, but, of course, I was still hurting; then I got the hiccups, and although treated with shots, they agitated me for two days, each contraction coming like clockwork — pulling at my stitches!
+There was no clock in front of me, but, of course, I was still hurting.
+Then I got the hiccups, and although treated with shots, they agitated me for two days.
+Each contraction comes like clockwork — pulling at my stitches!

 Finally, I fell into a deep, peaceful sleep; I thought: [Screaming] Help me, Chuck’s down, Help me!
 I’m bleeding out.
 Help me!
 Help, Hagemeister’s down!
 Get me morphine; you’re the only one left.
 Call Dustoff.
-Help us; you’re our last hope; you’re the only one left.
-Help —
+Help us; you’re our last hope and the only one left.
+Help . . .

 I jerked awake when a nurse began shaking me from my nightmare of lying on the sandy field at the Ambush site (Chapter 17).
 The wounded were calling out to me, even those whose dog tags were anchored between the top and bottom of their front teeth.
 There was nothing I could do.
 I couldn’t help them.
 I was here in the ICU.

-After a day or so, an ostomy nurse visited me in ICU and explained how this all worked, what would now be my daily routine.
+After a day or so, an ostomy nurse visited me in the ICU and explained how it all worked and what my daily routine would now be.
 She patiently instructed me and demonstrated how it would function.
 The nurse placed an adhesive wafer with a pre-measured hole on the skin around my exposed stoma.
 The bag she attached to it would collect my bowel movements.
-In addition to frequently changing the bag, the “appliance” (no kidding, that’s what the wafer is called) requires replacement, care, and cleaning about twice per week.
+In my case, the bag (because of Crohn’s) would need frequent changing, and the “appliance” (no kidding, that’s what the wafer is called) requires replacement, care, and cleaning about twice weekly.

 Thank goodness for sick leave, stamina, a strong heart, and lungs going into the first surgery.